The Affordable Housing Crisis in Minneapolis

 Tom supports an inclusionary zoning policy.
 One such policy was enacted in Edina in 2015.
 Inclusionary Zoning requires that new developments of a certain size, receiving any government assistance, contain a portion of affordable units.
 This policy also provides incentives like relaxed parking requirements or limited tax abatements to developments that meet the requirements.

-Tom is also committed to working with other mayors to lead on the creation of a metro-wide affordable housing initiative.
+Tom is committed to working with other mayors to lead on the creation of a metro-wide affordable housing initiative.
 The bottom line is that neither Minneapolis…nor any individual community…can solve this problem alone.
 If we build 500 units of affordable housing in Minneapolis, but 700 units in Richfield go to market-rate, we haven’t made the progress we need to make as a region.
 Minneapolis can be, and should be, a leader on this issue in the metropolitan area and at the State Legislature.

 So why should you choose Tom Hoch on affordable housing?